 Modification: No modification, just increase/decrease your weights.

 Form: Palms facing in towards legs, bend elbows into a bicep curl and then back down.
 Keeping your shoulders back and down, and try not to let your elbows come forward.
+You want to also make sure you are not swinging the dumbbells to get them up, and don’t round your shoulder and use that for momentum.
+All movement is initiated from the bicep.
 Squeeze that bicep at the top!

 Modification: If this angle puts too much pressure on the joints, simply rotate your hands so palms are facing up and perform a regular bicep curl.